langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

 System.out.println(person); // Person[name=John, age=42, height=1.75, married=false]
 ```
 Notes:
-- [1] - This is required to activate the Structured Outputs feature for OpenAI, see more details [here](/integrations/language-models/open-ai#structured-outputs-for-json-mode).
+- [1] - This is required to enable the Structured Outputs feature for OpenAI, see more details [here](/integrations/language-models/open-ai#structured-outputs-for-response-format).
-- [2] - This is required to activate the Structured Outputs feature for [Google AI Gemini](/integrations/language-models/google-ai-gemini).
+- [2] - This is required to enable the Structured Outputs feature for [Google AI Gemini](/integrations/language-models/google-ai-gemini).
 - [3] - Response format type can be either `TEXT` (default) or `JSON`.
 - [4] - OpenAI requires specifying the name for the schema.
 - [5] - In most cases, the root element must be of `JsonObjectSchema` type,